vergonha/homura/readme.md

 ## Security

-If you discover any security related issues, please send me a message on Discord - Seiku#0666.
+If you discover any security related issues, please send me a message on Discord: `inseguro`.

 ## License